Morse Code

 It is a manual key and acts as a switch to open and close the circuit.
 Thus causing pulses of current to flow on the line.
 When the operator starts opening and closing of the key.
 The transmission of information and encoding starts at the same time

-3. Transmission line:
+3. Transmission line

 4. Receiver:

-The morse code telegraph system is illustrated in the figure.
+The Morse code telegraph system is illustrated in the figure.

 Morse Code System